top of page

 Causes of Autism

-Currently, there is no single known cause for ASD.
+Currently, there is no single known cause for autism.
 However, research suggests a complex interplay between genetics and environmental factors may influence the risk.

-Certain genetic disorders, genes, and mutations appear to be linked to ASD.
+Certain genetic disorders, genes, and mutations appear to be linked to autism.

 In other cases, genetic mutations inherited from your parents can increase your risk for autism.

-Along with genetics, research is ongoing regarding environmental factors that may contribute to the risk of ASD, including viral infections, medications or complications during pregnancy, and exposure to air pollutants.
+Along with genetics, research is ongoing regarding environmental factors that may contribute to the risk of autism, including viral infections, medications or complications during pregnancy.

 What we do know for sure is that vaccines do not cause autism.